Associate Professor of Medicinal Chemistry,

-Researchers in the Hills Lab work on the development of new simulation methods for studying the molecular biophysics of membrane protein systems relevant to drugs and disease.
-Topics of focus include the role of lipid-protein interactions in cell function and acquired multidrug resistance associated with ABC transporters.
+Students working in Dr. Hills' laboratory use novel simulation methods to study the molecular biophysics of membrane protein systems relevant to drugs and disease.
+Topics of focus include the role of lipid-protein interactions in cell function and acquired multidrug resistance associated with ABC transport proteins.